jostylr/mathpebbles/src/templates.md

 (so an invitation to do something, then click to get hints in list, then click on each hint).

+j becomes the place where the ol or ul element lives.

     let j = i+1;
     let stuffInBetween = false;
     let test = lines[j].slice(0,4);